GCSE French Years 10 & 11

 Theme 3: Communication and the World around us

 Topic 3: The environment and where people live

 Comprehension, both reading and listening, requires candidates to have a good knowledge of vocabulary, an understanding of the structure of the language and the ability to deduce meaning.

-Written and spoken work require good vocabulary, the ability to understand linguistic patterns and an attention to detail.
+Written and spoken work requires good vocabulary, the ability to understand linguistic patterns and attention to detail.
 A sound understanding of verbs and tenses is needed.

 Good application and consistent efforts with learning are needed, combined with the development of a feel for the language(s) studied.